Plant Kingdom-The Algae

 - Sexual reproduction is complex and advanced Oogamous, post-fertilization development is found complex.

-Examples of common members of the red algae: Polysiphonia, Porphyra, Gracilaria, and Gelidium.
+Examples of common members of the red algae are Polysiphonia, Porphyra, Gracilaria, and Gelidium.

 You can also read